I wanted to

 “anointing experience.”
 Often they present themselves as being gifted with

-special insight, and which supersedes the Scriptures.
+special insight, but which supersedes the Scriptures.
 They might infer that doubting

 what they present in the way of interpreting the Bible is questioning their